Enter your postal code to find the vaccinating clinic closest to you.

 Luckily, most of the required vaccines in Canada are available to Canadians through routine childhood immunization programs.

-Of the program’s 14 vaccines, the WHO analysis of their benefits published in The Lancet showed that vaccination against measles had the greatest impact world-wide, accounting for 60% of the lives saved, mostly children’s younger than 5 years of age.
+Of the program’s 14 vaccines, the WHO analysis of their benefits published in The Lancet showed that vaccination against measles had the greatest impact world-wide, accounting for 60% of the lives saved, mostly children’s younger than five years of age.
 As a highly contagious and potentially deadly airborne disease, measles is easily transmitted in shared spaces.
-That’s why 95% of a community must receive 2 doses of a measles vaccine such as the measles-mumps-rubella (MMR) vaccine.
+That’s why 95% of a community must receive two doses of a measles vaccine such as the measles-mumps-rubella (MMR) vaccine.
 Two doses provide almost 100% protection, Public Health Agency of Canada notes.1

 In Canada, measles was declared eliminated in 1998, in that the only new cases were coming from outside the country.
 While our infection rates remain low, measles cases outside Canada are increasing, and children’s vaccine coverage has declined.
 According to the latest figures in 2021, only 4 of 5 Canadian children at age seven had received both doses.
 This prompted PHAC to urge families to ensure that children (and also seniors) are fully immunized.
 This is especially important before travelling.
 Ask your vaccine provider what your family members need.2